 Leads, leads, leads

 As well as raising awareness for a company, B2B marketers will usually be focused on lead generation.
-The aim being to get hold of the contact details of people who may be interested in what they have to offer.
+The aim is to get hold of the contact details of people who may be interested in what they have to offer.

 Business lead generation is the name of the game and it can take many forms.
 If generating leads is your main goal, then you need to understand the tactics and approaches that are available to you for your digital marketing campaigns.